 - data

-character string to be used for the graph title.
+Character string to be used for the plot title.

 - n_temp

-Numeric value as the number of colors of the palette. (default
+Numeric value with the number of colors of the palette. (default

 Character string indicating the name of the